 Unless otherwise agreed, our marketing material may refer to Accura's provision of legal services to the client in connection with the case when our work has been completed and has become public knowledge.

 Accura is liable under the general Danish law on damages for any loss suffered by the client as a result of our legal services.
 However, the amount of our liability is limited to DKK 50,000,000 per case irrespective of cause.
 A client is not entitled to receive more than DKK 100,000,000 for the total claims against Accura raised or increased within the same or the subsequent calendar year.

 A client is only entitled to raise a claim against Accura as a result of Accura's legal services in connection with the case and not against any individual partner or staff with Accura.

 We are not liable for any operating loss, loss of time, loss of data, loss of profits, loss of earnings capacity, goodwill, image or any other types of indirect loss or consequential damage.

 Accura only advises on Danish law issues.
 Any statement or information from Accura concerning issues covered by the law of other jurisdictions is for informative purposes only, and Accura assumes no liability in that respect.
 We recommend that our clients engage foreign attorneys if the case involves foreign law issues.
 Accura assumes no liability for any legal services provided by foreign attorneys even if such attorneys have been engaged with Accura's assistance.

-If the client finds that our legal services have not been satisfactory, we will encourage the client to contact the partner responsible for the case to find a solution.
-If dissatisfied with Accura's legal services, the client may contact Accura's Chief Operating Officer at any time.
+If a client finds that our legal services have not been satisfactory, we will encourage the client to contact the partner responsible for the case to find a solution.
+If dissatisfied with Accura's legal services, the client may also contact Accura's Chief Operating Officer at any time.

 19 GOVERNING LAW AND DISPUTES